chem330/chem330.github.io/hardness/index.md

 1. Turn in your completed Pluto notebook as an HTML file.
 2. Turn in your completed Pluto notebook as a .jl file.
-3. Turn in a CSV file exported from Julia containing your data.

 **Also make sure to place your acidified sample in the fridge for next week!**